symonxdd/avd-launcher/README.md

 - Cross-platform, portable, and minimal.
 <br/><br/>

+## 💡 Motivation
+I'm always excited to try out new technologies, and this project was a perfect opportunity to dive into something fresh.
+This is my first time working with **Go** and **Wails**.

+As someone who occasionally develops for mobile, I've always found myself needing a simple tool to quickly launch Android Virtual Devices (AVDs) without the overhead of opening Android Studio.
+This need became even more apparent during my college internship, where I spent a lot of time working with AVDs but was frustrated by the process of launching Android Studio just to start an emulator.
+That’s when the idea for **AVD Launcher** came to life.

+Wails provides a fantastic bridge between the frontend (Vue.js) and Go’s powerful backend, and I loved how easy it was to get started.
+There were challenges along the way, but each hurdle made the project that much more rewarding.
+The integration of both languages felt natural, and I quickly found myself enjoying the process.
+<br/><br/>

 ## 📥 Downloads
 Grab the latest version for your platform from the [**Releases page**](https://github.com/symonxdd/AVD-Launcher/releases/latest).